ansilo-data/ansilo/ansilo-docs/docs/fundamentals/troubleshooting.md

 | `ansilo=debug` | Debug-level logging that includes additional diagnostic information.                                       |
 | `ansilo=trace` | Shows all logging.                                                                                        |
 | `trace`        | Shows all possible logging, including any that of any libraries used by Ansilo.
 This is the highest level. |

+The [boilerplate repo](https://github.com/ansilo-data/template/) shows a provides a working development environment where logging settings can be altered easily.